Generates an address from latitude and longitude (latitudes in

 geometry) or possibly other spatial objects.

-Administrative areas, major buildings and the like will be returned as polygons.
+on the object being geocoded.
+Administrative areas, major buildings and the

 See also